-- i.
-Adaptive reuse development is only permitted in the MRT zone. - Only lots with buildings that exist at the time the lot opts-in to the MRT zone are eligible for the provisions of this Adaptive Reuse section. - iii.
+- 8. Adaptive Reuse - a.
+Purpose.
+To benefit the general health and welfare of the Newton community by fulfilling stated goals on housing, transportation, sustainability, and historic preservation through the reuse and revitalization of existing buildings, including historically significant buildings. - b.
+Eligibility. - i.
+Adaptive reuse development is only permitted in the MRT zone. - ii.
+Only lots with buildings that exist at the time the lot opts-in to the MRT zone are eligible for the provisions of this Adaptive Reuse section. - iii.
 The existing principal building on the lot must be preserved in compliance with the requirements set forth in Sec.
 9.2.6.B.8.c - iv.
 Any proposed development under the provisions of this Adaptive Reuse section must submit a pre-development site survey with existing building and site conditions prepared, stamped, and signed by a registered engineer or land surveyor, with the building permit application. - c.
 Reuse Requirement.
 No alterations or replacements to or demolition of the existing structural framing of the existing principal building along the front and side elevations, and the roof, up to a new addition constructed pursuant to the adaptive reuse standards in Sec.
 9.2.6.B.8 are permitted, except those required: - i.
-To comply with applicable Health, Building, and Fire codes; - For the installation, replacement, relocation, or reconfiguration of windows and doors; - iii.
+To comply with applicable Health, Building, and Fire codes; - ii.
+For the installation, replacement, relocation, or reconfiguration of windows and doors; - iii.
 For the installation, replacement, relocation, or reconfiguration of architectural features, as defined in Sec.
 9.2.6.B.10; or - iv.
 Determined to be necessary for safety purposes by the Commissioner of Inspectional Services or their designee. - d.
 Standards.
 Notwithstanding anything to the contrary in the City of Newton Zoning Ordinance, development on a lot that qualifies as an adaptive reuse development and complies with the reuse requirement herein may utilize the following building standards: - i.
 The maximum number of units allowed in the existing principal building is six (6) units, except by special permit. - ii.
-Lots developed under this Adaptive Reuse section are exempt from the VCOD open space requirements. - The principal building developed under this Adaptive Reuse section is exempt from the minimum number of parking stalls required by the VCOD. - iv.
+Lots developed under this Adaptive Reuse section are exempt from the VCOD open space requirements. - iii.
+The existing principal building developed under this Adaptive Reuse section has a minimum parking stall requirement of one-half (0.5) parking stalls per residential unit. - iv.
 Multiple buildings on a lot are permitted, subject to site plan review in lieu of special permit approval. - v.
-The maximum building footprint of the existing principal building shall be the footprint of the existing building at the time the lot optsin to the MRT Zone plus fifty (50%) percent of the footprint of the primary existing building.
-For the purposes of calculating the building footprint of the existing principal building under Adaptive

-Reuse, unenclosed porches and decks shall not be considered part of the existing principal building's footprint.
+The maximum building footprint of the existing principal building shall be the footprint of the existing building at the time the lot optsin to the MRT Zone plus fifty (50%) percent of the footprint of the existing principal building.
+For the purposes of calculating the building footprint of the existing principal building under Adaptive Reuse, unenclosed porches and decks shall not be considered part of the existing principal building's footprint.

-Building footprint of $\mathbf{B} \leq \text{Building footprint of } \mathbf{A} \times 50\%$
+Building footprint of $\mathbb{B} \leq$ Building footprint of $\mathbb{A} \times 50\%$

 - 1. Additions to the existing building(s) must meet the minimum VCOD setbacks specified in the Site Dimensional Standards. - 2.
 Additions are only permitted along the rear and side elevations of the existing principal building. - 3.
 Any portion of the addition along the side elevations of the existing principal building must be set back at least twenty (20) feet from the front elevation of the existing principal building. - vi.
 Additions permitted herein may be built up to the maximum height specified in the MRT Building Dimensional Standards.
-The height of those portions of the existing principal building that is preserved may not be increased.
+The height of those portions of the existing principal building that must be preserved pursuant to Sec.
+9.2.6.B.8.c may not be increased.